 Tip: We drove the Great Ocean Road eastwards from Allansford to Torquay, but suggest you do it the opposite way.
 In that direction, you will drive on the ocean side of the road and won’t need to cross traffic when parking at a photo stop.

-The contender: South Island Circuit
+South Island Circuit

 Location: New Zealand

 Duration: 14+ days